Climate protection

 METRO

 The graphic shows the amount of solid waste (excl. food waste) generated in relation to the space used for sales and delivery operations.
 The recycling rate is calculated as the amount of solid waste destined for recycling, thermal utilization and composting in relation to the amount of total waste.
-Compared to the previous year, METRO recorded space-related savings of 10.4%.
-The drivers for this development are:
+Compared to the previous year, METRO recorded space-related increase of 2.9%.

 When we calculate the recycling rate, we do not take hazardous waste into account because we cannot systematically record the way in which it is treated (recycled or disposed of) in all of the countries in which we operate.
 However, based on information from several countries, most of the hazardous waste is also recycled.
 In reality, the recycling rate is therefore higher.